MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/05-create-detections-perform-investigations-azure-sentinel.md

 # Module 5 Create detections and perform investigations with Azure Sentinel

-Create Detections
+**Note** Successful completion of this demo depends on completing all of the steps in the  [Pre-requisites document](00-prerequisites.md).

-## Task 1: Attack 1 Detection with Sysmon
+## Attack 1 Detection with Sysmon

 In this task, you will create a detection for Attack 1 on the host with the Security Events connector and Sysmon installed.